-As part of a University Varsity team you can earn the coveted status of Full Blue or Half Blue depending on the sport.
+As part of a University Varsity team, you can earn the coveted status of Full Blue or Half Blue, like many sportsmen and sportswomen who have studied at Oxford.
 Read more about Oxford University Blues.

 You have the use of some of the best sporting facilities of any university, on three main sites:

-Marston Road sports ground and clubhouse gives priority to women's sport and hosts regular football, cricket and rugby fixtures.
+Marston Road sports ground and clubhouse is another area for grass pitches and regularly hosts football, cricket and rugby fixtures.

 The Sports Federation

 The University’s Sports Federation supports more than 80 clubs at the University - from traditional sports to emerging activities, and everything in between - for anyone from the interested beginner to the international athlete.
 Support includes professional guidance, funding, facility allocations and administration, which is given recognised University sports clubs.

 The Sports Federation also delivers the Blues Performance Scheme, which provides strength and conditioning, nutrition, psychology and injury treatment to our highest performing teams and individual student athletes.

 The Varsity Series is a big part of the annual calendar for those clubs that are competitive.
 The Sports Federation supports the Varsity Series, which is run by clubs and their student committees, through administration, logistics and promotion.

 If you have any questions about sports clubs at Oxford visit our Sports A to Z and email the club you are interested in via the page for that sport, or if all else fails email firstname.lastname@example.org and we’ll put you in touch with the club you are interested in.